fau-is/IntroCS/Section1/Examples/Calculator/README.md

 {%next File outline %}

 ## File outline
-### Includes
+### Header
+In a program's header, we will find include statements.
+Include statements are used to import code from librarys.

 - <stdio.h>
-  - Required to print results to the command line
+  - Required to print results to the command line.
+  - Preinstalled in most operating systems.
-  -
+- <cs50.h>
+  - CS50's training wheels is imported to make your life a little easier in the beginning.